moo68/Madoc/README.md

 - Properly rendering a full grid of Voronoi cells [DONE]
 - Triangularizing Voronoi cells (ear clipping) [DONE]*
 - Implementing Perlin noise on top of the voronoi cells [DONE]
-- Simulating basic geography with noise functions [IN PROGRESS]
+- Simulating basic geography with noise functions [DONE]
 - ...and more?

 *Ear-clipping is currently quite basic and can produce some artifacts, but is good enough for now